trho96/IWIbot/frontend/README.md

 # IWIBot - Frontend

 ## Getting your environment set up
+1. First you need to [install](https://nodejs.org/en/download/package-manager/) a nodejs runtime and the node package manager (npm) for your OS.

-1. Install the [Angular CLI](https://github.com/angular/angular-cli) globally `npm install -g @angular/cli`
+2. Then Install the [Angular CLI](https://github.com/angular/angular-cli) globally `npm install -g @angular/cli`
-2. Clone the Github project `git clone https://github.com/HSKA-IWI-VSYS/IWIbot.git`
+3. Clone the Github project `git clone https://github.com/HSKA-IWI-VSYS/IWIbot.git --branch=classifier_new`
-3. Navigate to the frontend folder inside the project
+4. Navigate to the frontend folder inside the project
-4. Run `npm install` to install the dependencies
+5. Run `npm install` to install the dependencies
-5. Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+6. Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/` in a Chrome Web-Browser!
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding